robot-stefan/startup-resources/MarketResearch.md

     - The department of transportation maintains a database of all bridges in the US.
 Their size, age, condition rating, general location, etc. What is the current market for bridges over some sqft threshold which need replacement in the next 5 to 10 years?
     > These can help give you an understanding of the order of magnitude of your topic beyond your customer observations / interviews.
 5. The US Census does more than just collect data on how many people live where.
 There is also data on incomes, demographic make-up, etc.
     > If your product is consumer oriented you could use this to roughly understand the total population of people ages 30 to 45 who have income between 75k to 100k in different regions.
 If your widget needs the population of your target audience to be greater than some fraction of that which exists it might be good to revisit assumptions.
+6. Does a government agency have an open RFI (Request for Information), a prototype purchase, a solicitation in the question phase, or a bid open?
+  - RFIs are good opportunities to submit info on your product or service.
+These aren't bids, but they are a way to communicate to groups and they might lead to a future solicitation (in a different fiscal year).
+  - Prototype purchase opportunities are rare, but it does give you the ability to work with and deliver an early version of your product.
+They can sometimes lead to a contract later.
+  - Solicitations in the Q&A phase let you and everyone ask clarification questions on the scope.
+Questions and answers are published openly and typically can give you an insight into project scope.
+After this phase no one can ask questions.
+  - Solicitations in the bid phase allow you to submit a proposal for a project.

 ### TAM SAM SOM
 I've seen people get super into acronyms.
 For certain pitches it’s a fast and efficient way to communicate some high-level order of magnitude stuff.
 However, get caught up in what it means for you and your widget first.